 Miller NY-495G variety, struck in white metal by George H. Lovett.
-Estimated by us to be High Rarity-7 and apparently unpublished prior to Bower's Lindesmith sale in 2000.
+Estimated by us to be High Rarity-7, this is just the second example we have definitively traced.

 A most interesting half-dollar sized piece celebrating the first Trans-Atlantic cable with a depiction of John Bull (i.e. England) and Brother Jonathan (America) communicating electronically (as indicated by the pants-directed lightning bolts) with the charming dialogue shown along the rims:

 John Bull: "How are you Jonathan?"